SSBun/FlyCoding/README.md

 ## Usage

-You print tag syntax and click FlyCoding or shortcut, The generated code will be print.
+You write marking language then click FlyCoding or use shortcut, The generated code will be print.

 ### Generate Constraints (use [SnapKit](https://github.com/SnapKit/SnapKit/blob/develop/README.md#license))